-Bowman Ecological Study Center (1981), is a protected area including a cabin, pond and grassy area where students may collect and study samples of plants, trees, and aquatic life.
+Bowman Ecological Study Center (1981) is a protected area including a cabin, pond and grassy area where students may collect and study samples of plants, trees, and aquatic life.
 The Center, as well as an endowment for the continual maintenance of the facility, was a gift from Dorothy Bowman of Prattville.

 Sybil Smith Hall (1985) is a modern, fully equipped music facility built in the Neo-Gothic style.
-It houses the Lucile Crowell Delchamps Recital Hall, the Julia Lightfoot Sellers Reception Hall, the faculty of the Music Program, lecture rooms, practice and rehearsal rooms, faculty studios, 24 pianos (18 grand and 6 studio pianos) and 4 organs, a modern electronic music laboratory, and one of the most extensive recording libraries in the South with more than 10,000 records, CDs, and tapes.
+It houses the Lucile Crowell Delchamps Recital Hall, the Julia Lightfoot Sellers Reception Hall, the faculty of the Music Program, lecture rooms, practice and rehearsal rooms, faculty studios, 24 pianos (18 grand and 6 studio pianos) and 4 organs, a modern electronic music laborator with more than 10,000 red The James W. Wilso erected in honor of his fath Center, the Durr Amphithe named in honor of Robert areas are comfortable and electronic music laboratory, and one of the most extensive recording libraries in the South with more than 10,000 records, CDs, and tapes.

 The James W. Wilson Center (1987), the gift of trustee James W. Wilson, Jr., was erected in honor of his father, James W. Wilson.
-This splendid facility houses the Computer Center, the Department of Business, Communication Studies, and Political Science, the Department of Mathematics and Computer Science, the Durr Amphitheatre named in memory of James J. Durr, and the Bothfeld Lounge named in honor of Robert Bothfeld, Jr. The lecture rooms, student work stations, and study areas are comfortable and quiet.
+This splendid facility houses the Computer Center, the Durr Amphitheater named in memory of James J. Durr, and the Bothfeld Lounge named in honor of Robert Bothfeld, Jr. The lecture rooms, student work stations, and study areas are comfortable and quiet.
 These rooms were especially designed for the academic areas housed in the building.

-The Willard D. Top Stage (1993) is located on the Green and provides a stage setting for the natural amphitheatre.
+The Willard D. Top Stage (1993) is located on the Green and provides a stage setting for the natural amphitheater.
 During the 1995 Commencement Ceremony, the college community named the stage in honor of Dean Willard D. Top, Vice President for Academic Affairs and Dean of the College from 1971-1995.
-It is used, weather permitting, for Commencement exercises each May, Homecoming in April, dance performances and theatre productions, and other outdoor activities.
+It is used, weather permitting, for Commencement exercises each May, Homecoming in April, theater productions, and other outdoor activities.

 Neal Posey Field (1994) was made possible through the generosity of members of the Huntingdon Athletic Hall of Fame, George S. Gibbs and the late Mary M. Gibbs, class of 1985.
-The new baseball facility includes a raised spectator area, new bleachers, and a field house constructed in a collegiate Gothic design and consisting of concession stands, rest rooms, and an integrated press box.
+The baseball facility includes a raised spectator area, bleachers, and a field house constructed in a collegiate Gothic design and consisting of concession stands, rest rooms, and an integrated press box.
 The facility was named in honor of Neal N. Posey, who came to Huntingdon in 1957 to establish an intercollegiate athletic program and was head basketball coach until 1979 and Athletic Director until 1985.

-The Carolyn and Wynton Blount Hall (1995), made possible in part by a gift of trustee Carolyn S. Blount and Wynton M. Blount, is a state-of-the-art facility that has living space for 284 male and female students.
+The Carolyn and Wynton Blount Hall (1995), made possible in part by a gift of trustee Carolyn S. Blount and the late Wynton M. Blount, is a state-of-the-art facility that has living space for 284 male and female students.
 Each room is equipped with private phone lines, including voice mail, access to the Internet and e-mail.
 Also provided are connections for cable television in each room.
 The suite style housing offers a large living room, two double bedrooms, and two bathrooms.
 Cluster style housing offers a living room, three double bedrooms, and two and one-half bathrooms.
 Hotel style housing offers a double bedroom and a private bath.
 All housing options offer amenities including an energy efficient combination microwave/refrigerator/freezer, a kitchen sink and individual climate control.